 The system will automatically check for available updates on Mac.
-If it remains unchanged for hours, it is most likely that the Mac stuck on "Checking for updates" screen, then you need to fix it to continue macOS installation.
+If it remains unchanged for hours, it is most likely that it can't find software updates on Mac or the Mac stuck on "Checking for updates" screen, then you need to fix it to continue macOS installation.

 Step 3: Click the Upgrade Now button on the Software Update window to download the macOS Monterey installer.